 North Carolina vs. South Carolina Women's Basketball Predictions & Picks - November 30

-Thursday's contest features the South Carolina Gamecocks (5-0) and the North Carolina Tar Heels (5-2) squaring off at Carmichael Arena in what is expected to be a one-sided matchup, with a projected 80-55 victory for heavily favored South Carolina according to our computer prediction.
-Tipoff is at 7:00 PM ET on November 30.
+Thursday's game between the No. 1 South Carolina Gamecocks (5-0) and No. 24 North Carolina Tar Heels (5-2) going head to head at Carmichael Arena has a projected final score of 80-55 (according to our computer prediction) in favor of South Carolina, so it should be a one-sided matchup.
+The game will start at 7:00 PM ET on November 30.

-The Tar Heels enter this matchup after a 65-64 loss to FGCU on Sunday.
+The Tar Heels are coming off of a 65-64 loss to FGCU in their most recent outing on Sunday.

 Catch college basketball action all season long on Fubo!